SpaceXLaunchBot/SpaceXLaunchBot/SETUP.md

 # Settup up SpaceX-Launch-Bot & infoWebServer on a clean install of Ubuntu 16+

-In all steps, SystemD files, ini files, and NGINX files replace `YOUR-USERNAME`, `SERVER-IP`, and `YOUR-TOKEN` with their corresponding values
+In all steps replace `YOUR-USERNAME` with the username that the service(s) will be run under

 ## Steps in order: